hanspi42/signalflowgrapher/README.md

 ## Run in a Python environment

+For MacOS on ARM processors, please read this: https://github.com/hanspi42/signalflowgrapher/issues/48#issue-1906889457

 ### Installation of plain Python or of Anaconda

 - Get the latest version of Python from https://www.python.org/ or of Anaconda from https://www.anaconda.com/products/individual